-If you already have insurance for your old car, you’ll be able to easily transfer your insurance to your new one.
-To do so, you’ll just need to let your insurer know so that they can take care of it for you.
-The insurance grace period should allow you enough time to take care of this.
+If you already have insurance for your old car, you’ll be able to easily transfer it to your new one.
+To do so, you’ll just need to let your insurer know so they can handle it for you.
+The grace period should allow you enough time to do this.
 Planning ahead and taking care of the transfer on your purchase date will help you avoid any extra stress.

 State Insurance Requirements

-All states except for Virginia and New Hampshire require you to have a certain amount of insurance to drive.
-But each state has its own insurance requirements.
-The type of insurance you need and how much of it will change based on your state.
+All states except for Virginia and New Hampshire require you to have a certain amount of auto insurance to drive.
+But each state has its own requirements.
+The type of coverage you need and how much of it will change based on your state.

 Here are the types of insurance that states often require:

-Most states require a minimum amount of liability car insurance to drive.
+Most states require a minimum amount of liability coverage to drive.
 This is the most basic form of auto insurance.
 It protects you from having to pay out of pocket for damages that you cause to another driver or party.

 - Light posts

 Liability insurance will not, however, pay for damage to your car.
 That’s what collision and comprehensive coverage pay to fix.
 When purchased together, these two coverages give you what’s referred to as full coverage.